configcat/docs/website/docs/advanced/code-references/overview.md

 ### Scanning Git Repositories
 The `scan` command automatically detects when it's being executed on a git repository.
-It collects additional information from Git like the current **branch name**, the actual **commit hash**, and each active **remote branches**.
+It collects additional information from Git like the current **branch name**, the actual **commit hash**, and each active **remote branch**.
 These extra details are used to enrich the uploaded report on the ConfigCat Dashboard with links to your actual source code.

 :::info
 If you are not using Git as VCS, you have to set at least the `--branch` parameter of the `scan` command.